 Announcing You Have Cancer to Friends and Co-Workers

 You must also consider telling people you have cancer outside your immediate and extended family.
 For example, will you tell a few close friends and ask them to share the news with others on your behalf?
-At work, you may choose to confide in a few close co-workers and your boss.
+You may confide in a few close co-workers and your boss at work.
 However, if you have a smaller workplace, you may decide to let your boss announce the entire group.
 Again, you must decide how much detail you wish to share with these individuals.
 Both friends and co-workers may ask you how they can help.
 Before announcing you have cancer to others, consider how you might answer this question to get the extra help and support you may require around the house and in the workplace.

 Seeking the Support You Need

 You may be well-supported once you tell others about your diagnosis.
 However, some people may make comments or suggestions that are less than helpful.
 Personal and professional relationships can become more complex, which can be a source of additional stress for some individuals.
-With this in mind, remember that your healthcare providers are available to support you through this experience.
+With this in mind, remember that your healthcare providers can support you through this experience.